ketkiambekar/Feature-Maps/README.md

 ### Results
 We create polynomial featuremaps and sinusoidal feature maps.
-Our data is sinusoidally distributed.
+We have two sinsoidally distributed datasets - large (70 points) and small (6 points) .
 We see that sinusoidal feature maps are better at fitting a sine wave to the data.
 Polynomials of degrees

 ![grid](/images/feature-map-grid.jpg)